Starting a business in Switzerland

 Sole proprietorships with turnover of less than CHF 500,000 are required, as a minimum, to keep accounts simply recording receipts, expenditure and assets.

 Setting up a sole proprietorship is not expensive.
-You will need a budget of between CHF 0 and 1,000 for advice on how to set up the business – for example from a lawyer – and CHF 190 for a Commercial Register entry.
+You will need a budget of between CHF 0 and 1,000 for advice on how to set up the business – for example from a lawyer – and CHF 190 (or CHF 130 online) for a Commercial Register entry.

 A sole proprietorship is not treated as separate from its owner for tax purposes.
 Consequently, the Confederation, cantons and communes collect taxes directly from the owner of the business.

 Wealth tax is in addition to income tax and is charged on net assets by the cantons and communes only.
+In most cases, wealth is assessed based on the market value of assets held (commercial and private).
+Net wealth is taken as the tax base for wealth tax, meaning that all debts are deducted from the total value of the taxpayer’s assets.
 Wealth tax rate is progressive and generally varies from 0 to around 1%.

-Sole proprietorships are also liable for value added tax (VAT).
+Sole proprietorships are also liable for value added tax (VAT) – see 6) below.
 All businesses generating annual turnover of more than CHF 100,000 must be registered for VAT.
 A sole proprietorship with a turnover below this figure can opt for voluntary VAT registration.

 A. General information

 A company limited by shares (SA) is the most popular legal structure for an incorporated company in Switzerland.
-There are over 115,000 in existence.
+There are approximately 113,000 in existence.
 It is ideal for any company which is mainly focused on making a profit, or which requires a large amount of capital.